shotstack/templates/README.md

 #### `getter - asset`

-Get the title asset to use in a clip, i.e.
+Generates and returns the asset for use in a `core.clip`.

 ```
 const asset = title.asset